 He has performed numerous solo and chamber recitals in the U.S. and Mexico and in Master Classes with outstanding performers including Eliot Fisk, Flavio Cucchi, Paul Henry, William Kanengiser, Margarita Escarpa, Kevin Gallagher, Stephen Robinson, Javier Garcia-Moreno, and Pepe Romero.
 Budds has appeared as soloist with the Laredo Philharmonic performing contemporary works such as Folias by Puerto Rican composer Roberto Sierra and Arafura Dances by Australian composer Ross Edwards.
 Most recently he appeared as soloist with Moscow's Chamber Orchestra Kremlin performing Mauro Giuliani's Quinetto, Op.
 65 for guitar and string orchestra.
 Budds' research project for the Doctor of Musical Arts degree is titled Nikita Koshkin: Insights into Compositional Process and Style.

-Currently, Dr. Budds lives in Ruston, LA with his wife Monique, their four children, four dogs (a Great Dane, a Labrador, a Golden Retriever, and a tiny Chihuahua), three cats and one chinchilla named Charlie.
+Currently, Dr. Budds lives in Ruston, Louisiana with his wife Monique, their four children, four dogs (a Great Dane, a Labrador, a Golden Retriever, and a tiny Chihuahua), three cats and one chinchilla named Charlie.